muniq-ai/osis_python_repro/README.md

 ## Installation

+We use [uv](https://docs.astral.sh/uv/) to manage the virtual environment and dependencies.
+To install the project, make sure you have [uv](https://docs.astral.sh/uv/) installed.

+Then, follow these steps:

 - Create a virtual environment with `uv venv`
 - Activate the virtual environment with `source .venv/bin/activate` (Linux/macOS) or `.venv\Scripts\activate` (Windows)
 - Install the project with `uv pip install -e .`